schoolofcities/urban-data-storytelling/docs/notebooks/urban-data-visualization/data-visualization/data-visualization.md

 Thinking about and directly designing each of the different components of a chart, rather than just using the defaults of a software (e.g. what a chart in `Excel` or a `Python` library will give you initially), will go a long way in making effective graphics.

 Make sure every visual component earns its place.
-If it doesn’t clarify, it probably distracts.
+If it doesn’t clarify, it probably distracts, and it's probably best to either remove or de-emphasize it.

 ![Chart components (Source: data.europa.eu/apps/data-visualisation-guide)](img/ChartComponents.png)